It's National Cut the Cord Day, and Sling is celebrating with $5 subscriptions

 Are you cord-cutter-curious?
 Wondering what life would be like without your pricey cable-TV bill?
 Here's your chance to find out on the cheap: For a limited time, new and returning customers can get a month of Sling Orange or Sling Blue for just $5.
-Regular price after that: $30 per month.
+The regular price after that is $30 a month.
 Thankfully, there's no contract, so you can cancel after that first month -- no harm, no foul.

-For those unfamiliar with it, Sling offers live TV channels via your media streamer (Fire TV, Roku, etc.), smart TV and mobile devices.
+For those unfamiliar with it, Sling offers live TV channels via your media streamer (such as Fire TV or Roku), smart TV and mobile devices.
 Those channels are delivered over your internet connection.

 Sling's Orange package includes just over 30 of them, including ESPN, ESPN2 and ESPN3.
 If you're not that into sports, Blue gives you closer to 50 channels.
-There's a fair bit of overlap between the two (AMC, Food Network, TNT, etc.), which can make it challenging to choose.
+There's a fair bit of overlap between the two (such as AMC, Food Network and TNT), which can make it challenging to choose.

 Can't decide?
 Get both for $20 for your first month, then $45 after that.